Ahmed-Arafat10/Java-GUI/Java GUI Lab #4.md

-> The return type of `GetIDFromDB()` is `Vector<String>` , you can see we didn't return an array as we don't know how many `IDs` exist in the `Database`, also we didn't use `ArrayList` as the constructor of `JComboBox` class takes `Vector` not `ArrayList`, `Vector` & `ArrayList` are almost same but there are some differences (advanced to till you), What I wan from you is to know we use both when we want to create a `Dynamic Array` & it means when we create it we don't specify a size for that it
+> The return type of `GetIDFromDB()` is `Vector<String>` , you can see we didn't return an array as we don't know how many `IDs` exist in the `Database`, also we didn't use `ArrayList` as the constructor of `JComboBox` class takes `Vector` not `ArrayList`, `Vector` & `ArrayList` are almost same but there are some differences (advanced to till you), What I want from you is to know we use both when we want to create a `Dynamic Array` & it means when we create it we don't specify a size for that it

 > Also I have done the following code in a function so that I can call it in any page I want (Global to all pages not for a specific page)